ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 ## VPC Peering & VPN Connection
 ### Introduction to VPC Peering
 VPC Peering is a networking feature that allows you to connect 2 Virtual Private Clouds (VPCs) within the same cloud provider's network or across different regions.
-VPC Peering enables direct communication between VPCs allowing resources in each VPC to interact with eacg other as if they were on the same network.
+VPC Peering enables direct communication between VPCs allowing resources in each VPC to interact with each other as if they were on the same network.
 It provides a secure and private connection without the need for internet access.
 VPC Peering is commonly used to establish connectivity between VPCs in scenarios such as multi-tier applications, resource sharing or data replication.

 ### Benefits of VPC Peering
 * **Simplified Network Architecture**: VPC Peering simplifies network design by enabling direct communication between VPCs eliminating the need for complex networking configurations.